Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Discussion and Related Work

-First, $\ff$ is a general representation for event data.
-They obtain state-of-the-art performance on a variety of tasks, but more importantly, the same pre-trained $\ff$ representation is used to perform different tasks in different environmental settings (daylight vs.\@ night-time, indoors vs.\@ outdoors, urban vs.\@ off-road), and across different robot platforms (car, a quadruped robot and a flying platform).
-Tasks in these environments have quite different requirements (a large number of small/big objects in urban driving, vs.\@ small objects from high up on the flying platform, vs.\@ rapid change of view on a quadruped robot).
-This paper is a step towards real-time and generalizable event perception for different robot embodiments.
+\paragraph{Event representations for robotics} Cameras support a broad range of robotic perception tasks.
+They are low-power, lightweight, and have a large field of view.
+Event cameras expand these capabilities.
+They can enable robots to operate in low-light and low-latency settings.
+However, engineering challenges make it difficult to build event perception on SWaP-constrained platforms \cite{chaney2023m3ed}.
+There have been demonstrations of real-time obstacle avoidance \cite{falanga2020dynamic}, navigation \cite{falanga2018foldable}, landing \cite{paredes2024fully}, object tracking and grasping \cite{mueggler2014event,wang2022ev,mitrokhin2018event,sanket2020evdodgenet}.
+These approaches demonstrate the utility of event-based sensing, but they have not been shown to generalize to different robots, tasks, or environments.
+In contrast, $\ff$ is a fast and general representation for event data.
+The same pre-trained $\ff$ representation can be used for different tasks, environmental settings, and robot platforms.
+Our paper is a step towards real-time and event perception.

-Second, both CPUs and GPUs are ill-suited to handling low-latency, high-throughput and sparse event data. $\ff$ exploits the sparsity of event data and can be implemented extremely efficiently.
-We showed that we can compute $\ff$ at 120 \unit{\hertz} and 440 \unit{\hertz} on HD and VGA resolutions, respectively, using a desktop GPU (NVIDIA RTX 4090).
-This efficiency of $\ff$ leads to downstream task predictions at 25--75 \unit{\hertz} at HD resolution.
-Our work brings event camera processing computationally at par with the latest computer vision approaches in robotics.
-It shows that event processing can be both fast and effective on commodity hardware.
-Neuromorphic computing \cite{davies2021advancing} or ASICs that perform computation directly at the pixel \cite{carey2013100} can further improve the practical performance and energy usage of $\ff$.
+CPUs and GPUs are ill-suited to handle low-latency, high-throughput, and sparse event data.
+We can compute $\ff$ features 120--440 Hz on HD and VGA resolutions, respectively, and predict tasks at 25--75 Hz at HD resolution.
+The key reason for this efficiency is that $\ff$ exploits the sparsity of event data.
+This work brings event camera processing computationally at par with RGB-based methods.
+It shows that event processing can be fast even on commodity hardware.
+Neuromorphic computing \cite{davies2021advancing} or ASICs that perform computation directly at the pixel \cite{carey2013100} can further improve the energy usage of $\ff$.

-Finally, the approach presented here benefited enormously from stereo RGB, LiDAR, internal measurement unit (IMU), and event camera data captured using multi-sensor platforms across different types of robots.
-Such cross-modal supervision is promising because annotating event data for supervision on downstream tasks is challenging, both due to its volume and unusual nature.
-Transferring annotations from existing data is easy and effective, provided appropriate care is taken to synchronize timestamps and accurate extrinsic calibration.
-This paper demonstrates some remarkable outcomes that could be ``game changers'' in robotics, e.g., dense depth estimates or semantic segmentation at frame rates much faster than LiDAR or RGB cameras in \cref{fig:depth} or recognizing essentially invisible objects (in RGB data) at night-time in \cref{fig:robust} without any training in such scenarios.